-Higher Level: Students who achieve either an A\ grade at IGCSE Co-ordinated Science or a minimum of an A grade at IGCSE Biology will be best equipped to tackle the challenges of the HL Biology course.
-Students who achieve an A grade at IGCSE Co-ordinated Science will be considered on a case-by-case basis.
-All students should have a C grade at IGCSE English Language or equivalent and B grade in Mathematics at IGCSE or equivalent.
+Higher Level: Students who achieve either an A grade at IGCSE Co-ordinated Science or a minimum of an A grade at IGCSE Biology will be best equipped to tackle the challenges of the HL Biology course.
+Students who achieve an A grade at IGCSE Coordinated Science will be considered on a case-by-case basis.
+All students should have a C grade at IGCSE English Language or equivalent, and B grade in Mathematics at IGCSE or equivalent.
 Students with no background in Biology will only be accepted for this course in exceptional circumstances.

 Biology is the study of living organisms, applying the techniques and approaches of the experimental sciences.
 It allows students to engage with a range of topical medical and research ideas.
 This study is undertaken at a variety of levels from the molecular to that of the biosphere, each with its own distinctive approaches and methods.
 By the end of the course the student should have developed an appreciation of the interactions between these levels, and of organisms as functioning entities within the biosphere.
+Throughout the course, students will look to explore biological ideas through concept themes that will allow them to develop greater understanding of the living world around them.